 Where slaves found freedom, Quindaro Ruins await new life

-Ice blanketed the Missouri River the day Doc Harris arrived along its north bank in Parkville intent on fleeing slavery for freedom.
 According to family lore, several Missouri slave families had banded together to make a run for Quindaro, a free-state port across the river in Kansas.
+Because of Quindaro's abolitionist reputation, armed slave catchers often patrolled the area looking for runaways they could haul back to masters for a price.

 Add your comments below